viam-labs/speech/README.md

 Note that background (ambient) noise and microphone quality are important factors in the quality of the STT conversion.
 Currently, Google STT is leveraged.

+### listen_phrase_time_limit (default: None)

+The maximum number of seconds that this will allow a phrase to continue before stopping and returning the part of the phrase processed before the time limit was reached.
+The resulting audio will be the phrase cut off at the time limit.
+If phrase_timeout is None, there will be no phrase time limit.

 ### listen_triggers_active

 *boolean (default: false)*